-Grilled Balsamic Glazed Salmon—the ultimate quick and healthy anytime meal.
+Grilled Balsamic Glazed Salmon with Asparagus—the ultimate quick and healthy anytime meal.
 This whole meal requires only 5 ingredients, and that’s even counting olive oil and bread on the side!
 The key to this salmon recipe—use good ingredients and let them speak for themselves.

 Here’s what’s on the menu: